Water privatization in Algeria

-Water privatization in Algeria has been carried out in the country's four largest cities – Algiers, Annaba, Constantine and Oran – in 2005-08 through management contracts.
+Water privatization in Algeria has been carried out in the country's four largest cities – Algiers, Annaba, Constantine and Oran – in 2005–08 through management contracts.
 Under a management contract a private company operates a water system for a defined period on behalf of a public authority and is remunerated through a fixed fee as well as a performance-based variable fee.
 In all four contracts the public partner is the local utility.
-The local utilities are all jointly owned by the national water holding company Algerienne de l’Eau and the national sanitation holding company ONA, which are both under the authority of the Ministry of Water Resources.
+The local utilities are all jointly owned by the national water holding company Algérienne de l'Eau and the national sanitation holding company ONA, which are both under the authority of the Ministry of Water Resources.
 The Minister of Water Resources, Abdelmalek Sellal, said in late 2011 that what is fundamental to the management contracts is not so much to ensure 24-hour water supply, but to "instill a new management culture" that regards water "as a commercial good that requires technological know-how and management skills".

 In other Algerian cities publicly owned and managed utilities continue to provide water and sanitation services alone without the support of private companies.
-The government announced that it will decide in September 2012 whether management contracts should also be introduced in Setif, Sidi Bel Abbes and Mostaghanem.
+The government announced that it will decide in September 2012 whether management contracts should also be introduced in Sétif, Sidi Bel Abbès and Mostaghanem.

 The World Bank provided technical assistance for the preparation of the privatization of the water and sanitation systems in Annaba, Constantine and Oran, all of which were awarded after competitive bidding.
 It has not been involved in the preparation of the privatization of Algiers, a contract that has been awarded without competitive bidding.